Author and DermNet NZ Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1997. Updated November 2017.

 As the risk of invasive SCC is low, it may not be necessary to remove all lesions particularly in elderly patients.
 Keratolytic emollients, eg containing urea or salicylic acid, may be sufficient to improve symptoms.

 Solitary lesions can be cut out, and the defect repaired by stitching it up.
-Excision is necessary if there is suspicion of invasive SCC.
+Excision is often recommended if there is suspicion of invasive SCC.

 Superficial skin surgery refers to shave, curettage and electrosurgery, and is a good choice for solitary or few hyperkeratotic lesions.
 The lesion is sliced off or scraped out, then the base is cauterised.
 Dressings are applied to the open wound to encourage moist wound healing over the next few weeks.